dpsmith005/SCOMAlerts/SCOMalertsFiles/README.txt

     -msg    - Alert detail to be displayed
     -level  - 1, 2 4 (critical, Warning, Informational)
     -eventNumber - 8100 for testing
     -type   - is the server type.
-Valid: Node, Windows, Unix, NetApp.
-Default or incorrect is Node
+Valid: Node, Windows, Unix.
+Default or incorrect is Node (network Node)

  *the parameters are case sensitive.